wernerglinka/aiandyou/src/pages/index.md

   title: About AI and You
   image: "/uploads/aiandyou1.jpeg"
   prose: |
-    AIandYou.org is a U.S. based non-profit creating opportunities for marginalized communities to learn about Artificial Intelligence (AI.
+    AIandYou.org is a U.S. based non-profit creating opportunities for marginalized communities to learn about Artificial Intelligence (AI).
 AIandYou is the platform for the science community, educators, civil rights leaders and community members to learn about AI and create a network to identify bias solutions.

     The AIandYou.org platform is created through: